ivangfr/knative-minikube-environment/README.md

 ## Troubleshooting

-- ### 404 Not Found
+- ### Service not READY

-  Sometimes, after installing a service and making a request to it, you get `404 Not Found` as response.
-Honestly, the only way I know to solve is to delete (`kubectl delete`) and apply (`kubectl apply`) the service again.
+  After installing a service and checking its status, it get stays at `READY: False; REASON: RevisionMissing`.
+The only way I know to solve is to delete (`kubectl delete`) and apply (`kubectl apply`) the service again.

   Here are some steps that can help you to troubleshoot it

   - Run the command below and check the value in the column `READY`.
 It must be `True`